pissang/oidn-web/README.md

 # Open Image Denoise on the Web

 This library brings the state-of-the-art AI-based denoising library [Open Image Denoise](https://github.com/RenderKit/oidn) to the web.
+Currently it's only available on the browsers support WebGPU.

 It's used in the [Vector to 3D](https://www.figma.com/community/plugin/1264600219316901594/) Figma plugin for high quality rendering and denoising.